coq/coq/doc/sphinx/proof-engine/tactics.rst

       anymore dependent in the goal after application of :tacn:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).

-      If :token:`ident` is an hypothesis of the context, and :token:`ident` is not anymore dependent in the goal after application of :tacn:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).
+      If :token:`ident` is a hypothesis of the context, and :token:`ident` is not anymore dependent in the goal after application of :tacn:`destruct`, it is erased (to avoid erasure, use parentheses, as in :n:`destruct (@ident)`).